 From Sinjar, Iraq

-While the memory of displacement is still fresh from three years ago, Naam feels that the family’s life has taken a turn for the best.
-She explains how they are doing after the immigration: “We are happy being here in Canada as Canadians are supportive and friendly with newcomers.
-We just feel sad sometimes that we are away from our families and friends.”
+While the memory of displacement is still fresh from just a few years ago, Naam feels that the family’s life has taken a turn for the best.
+They are happy in Canada, feeling welcomed by friendly and supportive Canadians, yet missing their families and friends from overseas.

 From Hons, Syria

 To avoid violence and starvation, Freha Altayar had left her home of Hons, Syria to Jordan alongside her family, but the cost of living there was too high and finding a job was too difficult, so they sought out different places to live.
 Then in September 2017, they made it to Canada for a better life and education.
 With the help of UNHCR, they were able to relocate without major issues.

 Family members can make all the difference for immigration, as Freha’s sister and her husband who had been in Canada for 5 years already were able to support them when completing all immigration documents.
 Now Freha and her family are looking for opportunities in their Canadian home, feeling welcomed and encouraged by Canadians they have come across.

 Canada has become much more diverse than ever in the last 10 years and organizations that help refugees reach early milestones such as their first work opportunity or first business connections play a major role in their success stories.
 Freha has 25 years of experience in the field of sewing and can be considered a sewing guru.
 She was connected to Kay from Skilled Accents through a friend at school, which led her to be employed in the business and use her decades of experience to her advantage.